jiwagon/Tumblr-iOS-App/README.md

 Submitted by: Ji Zhang

-This simple social media app fetches a feed of blog posts from the Tumblr API and display them in a scrolling list via a table view.
+This simple social media app fetches a feed of blog posts from the Tumblr API and displays them in a scrolling list via a table view.

-Time spent: 7 hours spent in total
+Time spent: 8 hours spent in total

 ## Required Features